serai-dex/serai/docs/coordinator/Tributary.md

 Note that the keys are confirmed when Substrate emits a `KeyGen` event, regardless of if the Tributary has the expected `DkgConfirmed` transactions.

-### External Block
+### Batch

-When *TODO*, a `ExternalBlock` transaction is provided.
-This is used to have the group acknowledge and synchronize around the block, without the overhead of voting in its acknowledgment.
+When *TODO*, a `Batch` transaction is provided.
+This is used to have the group acknowledge and synchronize around a batch, without the overhead of voting in its acknowledgment.

-When a `ExternalBlock` transaction is included, participants are allowed to publish transactions to produce a threshold signature for the block's `Batch`.
+When a `Batch` transaction is included, participants are allowed to publish transactions to produce a threshold signature for the batch synchronized over.

 ### Substrate Block